A New Kind of Hotel Experience

 Dormy House, Cotswolds

-Sitting just above the beautiful Cotswolds village of Broadway is Dormy House, a 38-bed home-from-home in which guests can stay in rooms spread across the main house (expect reassuringly hefty exposed stone walls) to the cabins (where the Scandi aesthetic that pervades throughout is even more pronounced).
+Sitting just above the beautiful Cotswolds village of Broadway is Dormy House, a 38-bed home-from-home in which guests can stay in rooms spread across the main house and the cabins (where the Scandi aesthetic that pervades throughout is even more pronounced).
 The restaurant is a thing of beauty, with much of the produce hailing straight from the kitchen garden.
 The swimming pool and spa are, meanwhile, irresistible.
 Book it.

 The Scarlet, Cornwall

-An eco-jewel that sits on the rugged northern Cornish coast, The Scarlet is for adults-only – and that is just fine by us.
-For, while family holidays can be a joy, there is a lot to be said for gazing uninterrupted across Mawgan Porth Beach with a glass of something cold in hand, having just emerged from an outdoor pool which is naturally filtered by reeds.
+An eco-jewel on the rugged northern Cornish coast, The Scarlet is adults-only – and that is just fine by us.
+While family holidays can be a joy, there is a lot to be said for gazing uninterrupted across Mawgan Porth Beach with a glass of something cold in hand, having just emerged from an outdoor pool which is naturally filtered by reeds.
 Peace, quiet and a slice of sheer heaven.
 Book it.

 Gilpin Hotel And Lake House, Lake District